Consumption Stimulus with Digital Coupons: Heterogeneity and Policy Design: Distributional Consequences and Policy Design

+We first examine efficiency gains from targeting coupons based on consumers' predicted responsiveness to the stimulus.
+Following the rank-weighted average treatment effect (RATE) framework of \citet{Tibshirani2024}, we rank consumers by their estimated treatment effects and compute the average effect when coupons are allocated to the most responsive consumers up to a given fraction of the population.

-Figure \ref{fig:toc} presents the RATE curves for different targeting strategies.
-The vertical axis shows the predicted average treatment effect among those targeted, while the horizontal axis indicates the percentage of the population receiving coupons.
-Each point on a curve represents the average increase in out-of-pocket spending if coupons were allocated to the top $q$ percent of individuals ranked by the respective targeting criterion.
-The solid curve represents targeting based on the full set of individual characteristics using our individual treatment effect estimates, while the other curves show targeting based on single characteristics only: share of large establishments, spending per order, and wealth, respectively.\footnote{Appendix Section \ref{sec:rateapp} presents the full set of targeting strategies and shows the predicted average treatment effects in numeric values by targeting decile.} The horizontal line indicates the average treatment effect of ¥1.80---the benchmark effect achieved by the actual program's distribution mechanism.
-The results demonstrate substantial efficiency gains from targeting: for example, allocating coupons to the top 10 percent of consumers based on their predicted treatment effects increases daily consumption by ¥12.39---more than 6 times larger than the benchmark effect.
+Figure \ref{fig:toc} presents the results.
+The vertical axis shows the predicted average treatment effect among targeted consumers, while the horizontal axis indicates the fraction of the population receiving coupons.
+The solid curve represents targeting based on the full set of individual characteristics, while the remaining curves target based on a single characteristic: spending per order, wealth, and the share of large establishments, respectively.\footnote{Section \ref{subsec:policy-design} presents the full set of targeting strategies and shows the predicted average treatment effects in numeric values by targeting decile.} The horizontal dashed line indicates the benchmark OOP effect of ¥1.80 under the actual coupon allocation.
+The results demonstrate substantial efficiency gains from targeting: for example, allocating coupons to the top 10 percent of consumers based on their predicted treatment effects increases daily consumption by ¥12.39---more than six times the benchmark.

 In practice, governments may not have the capacity to target based on a large range of consumer characteristics.
 We therefore consider targeting strategies based on single characteristics that are more realistic to implement.
-The single-characteristic targeting curves in Figure \ref{fig:toc} show that even with single-dimension targeting, treating the top 10 percent of consumers can achieve daily consumption increases of ¥7.43, ¥4.50, and ¥3.90, respectively.
-Expanding to the top 20 percent, these simplified strategies still double the stimulus effect compared to the benchmark.
+The single-characteristic targeting curves in Figure \ref{fig:toc} show that even targeting on one dimension can yield substantial gains: treating the top 10 percent of consumers can achieve daily consumption increases of ¥7.43, ¥4.50, and ¥3.90 for spending per order, wealth, and the share of large establishments, respectively.
+Expanding to the top 20 percent, spending-per-order targeting more than doubles the stimulus effect compared to the benchmark.